Monika24-hui/insects/README.md

 1. There are 3 buttons at the bottom of the application, click the button "Load Image" to choose one image which needs to be cropped.

-2. *manualcrop: After loading image, click the button "manual crop", and thenuser can draw a bounding box on the image.
+2. *manualcrop: After loading image, click the button "manual crop", and then user can draw a bounding box on the image.

     *imageprocessing: After loading image, click the button "crop insect", the image can be cropped automatically.

     *objectdetection: After loading image, click the button "detect and crop Insect", the image can be cropped automatically.
 (When use this method, user needs always adjust the size of application interface)

-3. click the button ""save crop", the cropped result can be saved in the folder you choose.
+3. click the button "save crop", the cropped result can be saved in the folder you choose.

 ## Further Enhancement